 Will all candidates be interviewed?

 No. The selection committee does not conduct interviews.
 Candidates who are successful in the selection committee phase are called Finalists.
 Finalists' applications are opened to TGen scientist-mentors for review.
-During this phase, a Finalist may be called or e-mailed by a potential mentor to arrange a phone or in-person interview.
-Finalists may be contacted for interviews once, more than once, or not at all at any time during the interview phase (March 9 - April 4 for the 2018 summer).
+During this phase, a Finalist may be called or emailed by a potential mentor to arrange a phone or in-person interview.
+Finalists may be contacted for interviews once, more than once, or not at all at any time during the interview phase (March 4 - March 27 for the 2024 summer).
 During this time, check your voicemail regularly and check your spam/junk e-mail folders for misdirected e-mail so you do not miss a potential interview.
-Education and Outreach staff does not track interviews.
+Education and Outreach staff do not track interviews.